dragthor/dragthor.github.com/tags.md

 ---
 layout: page
 title: Tags for blog posts.
-Posts are grouped & cateorized by one or more tags.
 permalink: /tags/
 description: "Categorized blog posts using tags.
 Posts are gouped by one or more tags."
 ---